BaselAbujamous/clust/README.md

 # Normalisation
-If datasets need normalisation (e.g. raw RNA-seq TPM, FPKM, or RPKM data), include this information in a `normalisation file` and provide it to `clust` by:
+**NEW FEATURE: AUTOMATIC NORMALISATION!
+(V1.7.0 and newer)**

+*Clust* applies data normalisation during its pre-processing step.

+* Version 1.7.0 and newer: *Clust* **automatically detects** the most suitable normalisation for each dataset unless otherwise stated by the user via the `-n` option.
+The normalisation codes that *clust* decides to apply are stored in the output file `/Normalisation_actual`

+* Version 1.6.0 and earlier: The required normalisation techniques should be stated by the user via the `-n` option.
+Otherwise, no normalisation is applied.

+#### The `-n` option:
+Tell *clust* how to normalise your data in one of two ways:

+1. `clust data_path -n code1 [code2 code3 ...] [...]` **(V1.7.0 and newer)**

+    * List one or more normalisation codes (from the table below) to be applied to your one or more datasets
+    * Example: `clust data_path -n 101 3 4 [...]`

-* `clust data_path -n normalisation_file [...]`
+2. `clust data_path -n normalisation_file [...]`

+    * Provide a file listing the normalisation codes for each dataset (see Fig. 5).
-Each line in the normalisation file includes these elements in order:
+    * Each line of the file includes these elements in order:
         1. The name of the dataset file (e.g. X0.txt)
-2. One or more normalisation codes (see below). **The order** of these codes defines the order of the application of normalisation techniques.
+        2. One or more normalisation codes. **The order** of these codes defines the order of the application of normalisation techniques.
+    * Delimiters between these elements can be spaces, TABs, commas, or semicolons.

 ![NormalisationFile](Images/NormalisationFile.png)

 *Figure 5: Normalisation file indicating the types of normalisation that should be applied to each of the datasets.*

-* Delimiters between these elements can be spaces, TABs, commas, or semicolons.

 #### Codes suggested for commonly used datasets